 This module aims to provide the student with an understanding of the peripheral issues that impact on information development and management including consensus, strategic alignment and change management.
 The module provides students with an understanding of the framework within which information assets are used to enhance organisational decision making.
 It also enables students to distinguish between information and knowledge at the organisational level, and to understand the importance of protecting information assets especially within the outsourcing scenario.

-This module will determine, clarify and communicate the user’s perceptions and responses resulting from the use and/or anticipated use of a product or system.
-You will be able to define requirements standards and quality targets for an organisation in agreement with key stakeholders.
+Through this module you will gain understanding of underpinning concepts and practical techniques relevant when considering humans, both in the organisation of design and design processes, and as a way of incorporating a user perspective in the design of products and services.
 The module also includes analysis of user experience, the characteristics of users and their tasks, and the technical, organisational and physical environment in which products or systems may operate.

 This module gives students the opportunity to demonstrate the theoretical knowledge and practical skills achieved whilst studying the Information Technology degree by undertaking a substantial piece of individual project work culminating in a report and a software artefact or other appropriate agreed deliverable.
 Students will be able to exhibit their competencies and abilities to solve a practical real problem, meeting a real need in an industrial or research context, as Information Technology practitioners.